 San Francisco is iconic for many reasons.
-It’s not just the fog that makes you feel like you’re on cloud nine.
-For a city with a knack for disruption, it’s no surprise that every structure seems to be an expression of art.
-Even the houses – Victorian by construction, contemporary by design – are renowned for being coated in vibrant colours and intricate designs.
+It’s not only the fog that makes you feel like you are in another world.
+For a city with a knack for disruption, it’s no surprise that every structure seems to be an expression of art, to start with the houses – Victorian by construction, contemporary by design – renowned for being coated in vibrant colours and intricate designs.

 San Francisco and its Art Scene

 Innovative.
 Pioneering.
 Avant-garde.
 San Francisco is all of these, and so is its Art Scene.
 Synonymous with counterculture movements, the Golden Gates city continues to rebel with its art activism and leftfield exhibitions.